mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923481552/in/album-72177720330324746/" title="PXL_20251021_140407187"><img src="https://live.staticflickr.com/65535/54923481552_cd62f84c82_c.jpg" width="800" height="602" alt="PXL_20251021_140407187"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Heading back down*

-The trip down the rope/crack is even more heartpounding than the way up.
+The trip down the rope/crack is even more heart-pounding than the way up.
 Proceed slowly and carefully.
 From Cloud Splitter, a half mile or so further along the Sheltowee is the Nowhere Trail spur.
 I was going to skip it but decided to check it out on a whim.
 The sun was starting to break through and added some flavor to the view.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923481567/in/album-72177720330324746/" title="PXL_20251021_143405696"><img src="https://live.staticflickr.com/65535/54923481567_18f4c53319_c.jpg" width="800" height="602" alt="PXL_20251021_143405696"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>